Impact of facial landmark localization on facial expression recognition: Introduction

-Despite continuous progress in face analysis, numerous studies still focus on near-frontal faces.
-As a result, most approaches have some difficulties performing well under conditions where faces appear under a wide range of poses (e.g., in video surveillance systems).
-Initially focused on constrained pose conditions, new approaches tend to consider the whole range of facial poses in situations of natural interactions.
-This constitutes a new challenging trend in face analysis \cite{deng2018menpo,chrysos2018comprehensive}.
+\IEEEPARstart{D}{espite} continuous progress in facial expression recognition (FER), many studies still focus on near-frontal faces \cite{li2020deep}.
+As a result, most approaches perform poorly when head pose variations occur (e.g., in video surveillance data).
+Recent work considers the whole range of head poses under uncontrolled conditions and this issue receives more and more attention \cite{zhang2018joint}.

-Face alignment approaches have proven their effectiveness in detecting the face and locating the different facial elements (eyes, nose, and mouth).
-In addition to it, these techniques can be subsequently used to deal with head pose variations \cite{hassner2015effective} and support various facial analysis tasks, such as expression recognition \cite{allaert2018advanced}.
-Based on the distribution of landmarks, the face can be registered in order to guarantee stable locations for the major facial components across different face images, and minimize the variations in the scales, rotations, and position of the faces.
-Once this spatial invariance has been achieved, it is easier to extract robust descriptors characterizing the face.
+Facial landmark localization (FLL) approaches have proven their effectiveness in identifying the facial components of the face (eyes, nose, and mouth) \cite{deng2018menpo}.
+Once located, these landmarks can be used to deal with head pose variations \cite{hassner2015effective} and support FER as well as various facial analysis tasks \cite{allaert2018advanced}.
+For example, the face can be registered in order to guarantee stable locations for the major facial components across images and minimize the variations in scale, rotation, and position.
+It makes it then easier to extract discriminative features to characterize the face.

-Over the years, many competitions have invited researchers to develop more robust algorithms for facial landmark detection by addressing a wide range of situations (head poses, facial expressions, illumination, etc.).
-Dealing with these situations makes the identification of facial landmarks more robust.
-However, there is no guarantee that an approach providing more accurate detections always leads to better final performances when used for subsequent tasks such as facial expression recognition, as illustrated in Figure \ref{fig:landmarks}.

-This study is the first attempt to address the questions "What effect does face alignment have on facial expression recognition?" and "What effect do facial expressions have on face alignment?", which are of increasing interest in computer vision community \cite{deng2018menpo}.
-We contribute to answering this question by comparing some of the recent face alignment approaches to identify whether the performance criteria used in current competitions are relevant when considering face alignment as a tool for specific tasks such as facial expression recognition.